Dishes : 7-12$

 The inside decor is very nice.
 L’Atelier 3/4 fort created the design of this new restaurant, and the result is both very refined and elegant.
 Some elements were also done by the couple themselves – look for some of the more unusual items such as a vintage orange TV alongside more traditional Japanese objects.

-This small restaurant oozes friendliness.
+Noren exudes much friendliness towards its customers.
 “You feel at home here, it’s like having our customers in our home and we love it.”
 And this really is the atmosphere we feel when entering Noren; it’s relaxed, it’s all good and it’s beautiful.
 The smallness of the space that opens into the kitchen area makes your time here both intimate and fun.

 Café Pista : Bike right up to the café